Hiranagar Fort

-The Hiranagar Fort, also known as Jasmergarh Fort is a historic fort located in the town of Hiranagar in the Kathua district of Jammu and Kashmir, India.
+The Hiranagar Fort, also known as Jasmergarh Fort, is a historic fort located in the town of Hiranagar in the Kathua district of Jammu and Kashmir, India.

 Built in the mid-19th century by Raja Hira Singh, the fort served as an administrative and military center for the region during the Dogra rule.
 Positioned on a slight elevation, the fort overlooks the surrounding plains and houses remnants of royal architecture, including a palace and prison complex.

 History

-Shivalik hills and Pir Panjal range as seen from the ramparts of the fort.
+Shivalik hills and distant mountains as seen from the ramparts of the fort.

 The fort was constructed in the mid-19th century by Raja Hira Singh, a prominent Dogra noble and the son of Raja Dhyan Singh, the brother of Maharaja Gulab Singh.
 The fort was built strategically atop a hillock to serve as both a military outpost and an administrative center during the Dogra reign in the Jammu region.
 Its establishment coincided with the founding of the town of Hiranagar, which was named after Raja Hira Singh himself.